raikasdev/mastopoet/README.md

 ## URL Query feature

-Add ?url=<toot url> to the end of the Mastopoet URL to generate links that immediately open the toot on Mastopoet.
+Add ?url=<post url> to the end of the Mastopoet URL to generate links that immediately open the post on Mastopoet.

 ## Themes available